theislab/cellrank/examples/plotting/README.rst

 Plotting
 --------

-Below are examples for :mod:`cellrank.pl` plotting module.
+Below are examples of :mod:`cellrank.pl` plotting module.